Overexcited Dog? How to Calm A Dog Down

-If your dog loses their sh*t over anything from a squirrel to a guest, dog behaviorist Trish King has some tips.
+If your dog loses their sh*t over anything—from a squirrel to a guest.
+Here are some tips to curtail that.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Anticipating something fires up the seeking circuit in the brain, which releases pleasurable chemicals, like dopamine.
+Anticipating something fires up the seeking circuit in the brain, which releases pleasurable chemicals, such as dopamine.
 When a dog hunts, for example, that circuit is activated.
 The dog enjoys the act of hunting, which would be excellent in the natural world, where hunting would be necessary for survival.
 If a dog didn’t want to hunt, they probably wouldn’t survive long.
 When you think about it, hunting is the ultimate anticipatory act.

 People who train their dogs for sports often use the combination of eager anticipation and excitement for their own ends — retrieving, noseworkopens in a new tab, agilityopens in a new tab, dock-diving.
 It can, however, cause problems both in and outside the home if your dog gets overly excited or aroused when you don’t want them to.

 This energy system is also activated when a dog is alarmed.
 At the sound of an unknown noise or unexpected sight, epinephrine (adrenaline) is released, preparing the body for action — either fight or flight.
 The heart rate increases, and blood is sent to the muscles needed for rapid movement and away from the surface of the skin.